gpratte/texastoc-v2-react-redux/README.md

 * [step 03 navigation bar](#step-03-navigation-bar)
 * [step 02 bootstrap](#step-02-bootstrap)
 * [step 01 create development environment](#step-01-create-development-environment)

+## step-30-final-shake-down
+This is the last branch that made up version 2.0 Minimal Viable Product (MVP)!

+A bunch of little things that came up when testing in a production environment.
+For example use home/lock/unlock icons, only pass the year when creating a season, toggling a player as knocked out was broken, ... .

 ## step-29-production-build
 Created a pom.xml to build a war that can be deployed to tomcat.